 There is an AA saying, one that I think also applies to families navigating the addiction of a loved one.
-Simply put, getting and staying sober must come first.
+Simply put, your loved one’s sobriety must come first.
 Yet, for families, there is so much else going on.

 *This post originally appeared on our Member Site blog, where experts respond to members’ questions and concerns.
 To take advantage of our current special offer and get full access to the Allies in Recovery eLearning program for families, click here.